The Bristol Bombay.

 The C26/31 Specification

 More than one commentator has made the point that the C26/31 Specification seemed custom-made for the plot of the type of boy's adventure story popular between the wars.
-The officers "Biggles" and "Ginger" pilot their aircraft to rescue Princess Jelhi from the evil Khazi of Kalabar while the trusty lower-ranks "Chalky" and "Nobby" repair the aircraft just in time to take off and rake the persuing Khazi's followers with Lewis-gun fire.
+The officers "Biggles" and "Ginger" pilot their aircraft to rescue Princess Jelhi from the evil Khazi of Kalabar while the trusty lower-ranks "Chalky" and "Nobby" repair the aircraft just in time to take off and rake the pursuing Khazi's followers with Lewis-gun fire (the Bombay did end up featured in one "Biggles" Book by WE Johns; "Biggles Big Game Hunt" of 1948).

 It should be noted that although the specification number C26/31 would normally indicate that it was issued in 1931 (the last two digits usually indicate the year of issue), C26/31 was put out to tender the following year, 9th April 1932 to be exact.